emilgras/semester-project/README.md

 5. Erfaring med problemstillinger omhandlende test af databasen.**(Opsætning af test data, mocking)**
 6. Erfaring med Continuous Integration og de tilhørende værktøjer som er inkluderet i dette(Travis, Maven).

+### GUIDE: How to Download Gutenberg Books

+** PRE-REQUISITES **

+* Create an account at DigitalOcean https://www.digitalocean.com.

+* Additionally, you have to register your public SSH key at DigitalOcean.
+If you do not have a pair of keys read on how to do that. (https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)

+* 1. Furthermore, you have to create a Personal Access Token, see the first part of https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2.

+### Database Design

 For this exercise we will use both a relational Oracle database and  a non-relational Neo4j Graph database to store our data.
 The data will obviously be modelled differently in the 2 types of databases.
 The Oracle database uses a predefined schema to model the data whereas the Graph database is schema less and therefore has no rules about the structure prior to inserting any data into it.